SPEAKERS

 Cameron Hartwig

-Cameron Hartwig has over five years of experience training on photography systems at Foster and Freeman.
+Cameron Hartwig has over six years of experience training on photography systems at foster+freeman and currently leads the U.S. training program.
 He holds a Master’s degree in Forensic and Investigative Science from West Virginia University, where his coursework focused on advanced image enhancement techniques and image informatics.

 WORKSHOP